Security & Trust

 Some teams worry that verification slows down hiring.
 In practice, a good verification model should create the right kind of friction:

-- enough to improve trust
+- Enough to improve trust and filter out bad actors

-Where iCommunify Jobs fits
+Where iCommunify Jobs Fits

 iCommunify Jobs checks company email domains and company details during employer onboarding.
 The point is not to create unnecessary friction.
 The point is to support a more trustworthy environment for: